egold/better-xcode-ibeam-cursor/README.md

 3. Copy (`sudo cp`) the tiff to `/Applications/Xcode.app/Contents/SharedFrameworks/DVTKit.framework/Resources/DVTIbeamCursor.tiff`
 4. Restart Xcode

+**Note**
+For newer versions of Xcode (5.1.1 for instance) the path for the cursor .tiff file is `/Applications/Xcode.app/Contents/SharedFrameworks/DVTKit.framework/Versions/A/Resources/DVTIbeamCursor.tiff`

 You should now have an i-beam that is more easy to see on a dark or black background.

 Before: